Quantum computing, which could bring seismic shifts to industries like pharmaceutical research and finance, may do just the same for gaming.

-Right now, Wootton sees the quantum-to-gaming relationship as reciprocal.
+Wootton sees the quantum-to-gaming relationship as reciprocal.

 “‘What can quantum computers do for games?’ is an important question for the game industry, but also, what can games do for quantum computers?” he said.

-Quantum’s herculean processing power will shape games in a few key ways, according to Wootton.
-Its ability to factor large numbers should help improve so-called procedural generation — the method by which games populate random elements such as characters and level layouts.
+Quantum computers’ ability to factor large numbers should help improve so-called procedural generation — the method by which games populate random elements such as characters and level layouts.
 If you’re a game developer working today, “you’re hampered by the fact that you don’t have good, fast analysis algorithms at the moment, which quantum computers could help with,” Wootton said.
 “I think that’s going to be the first use of quantum in games.”

 It’s already happening, in fact.
-Wootton himself developed a proof of principle in which he built out randomly generated game terrain using a quantum computer.
+Wootton himself developed a proof of principle in which he built out randomly-generated game terrain using a quantum computer.

 Optimization also relates to another of quantum’s potential points of impact: its promise to produce much better artificial intelligence.
-AI is what governs the behavior of a game’s non-player-controlled characters, which means quantum AI should render characters that are far more realistic, precise and detailed than what gamers encounter today.
+AI is what governs the behavior of a game’s NPC characters, which means quantum AI should render characters that are far more realistic, precise and detailed than what gamers encounter today.

 “The AI in a game is trying to play the game as well, like, say, your opponent in Mario Kart,” Wootton said.
-“So they’re going to try to work out what the optimal strategy is in order to do it, and optimization problems like that are examples of things that could be speeded up.”
+“So they’re going to try to work out what the optimal strategy is in order to do it, and optimization problems like that are examples of things that could be sped up.”

 Don’t expect some sort of supernatural sentience among the characters, but they should conceivably behave more intelligently and with more complexity.